 The Garden is always beautiful, no matter the season.
-Discover the diversity of plants, get a glimpse of St. Louis history, and explore gardens that reflect a variety of cultures, styles, and traditions.
+Discover the diversity of plants, immerse your students in St. Louis history, and explore gardens that reflect a variety of cultures, styles, and traditions.
 Capacity: 30 students; length of program: 60 minutes